bitmagnet-io/bitmagnet/bitmagnet.io/internals-development.md

 # Internals & Development

 {: .highlight }
 Are you an experienced developer with knowledge of GoLang, Postgres, TypeScript/Angular and/or BitTorrent protocols?
-Are you interested in contributing to **bitmagnet**?
-If so I'd like to hear from you!
 I'm currently a lone developer with a full time job and many other commitments, and have been working on this in spare moments for the past few months.
 This project is too big for one person!
-Contact me at [hello@bitmagnet.io](mailto:hello@bitmagnet.io), or just open a PR - I'll endeavour to be responsive!
+If you're interested in contributing please [review the open issues](https://github.com/bitmagnet-io/bitmagnet/issues) and feel free to open a PR!